 The CDC obtained one complete genomic sequence and six nearly complete genomic sequences from viruses representing the three known strains of EV-D68 that are causing infection at this time.
 Comparison of these sequences to sequences from previous years shows they are genetically related to strains of EV-D68 that were detected in previous years in the United States, Europe, and Asia.
 The CDC has submitted the sequences to GenBank to make them available to the scientific community for further testing and analysis.

-On October 14, 2014 the CDC started using a new, faster laboratory test for detecting EV-D68, allowing the CDC to test and report results within a few days of receiving specimens.
-The CDC's laboratory test is a "real-time" reverse transcription polymerase chain reaction, or rRT-PCR, and it identifies all strains of EV-D68 that circulated during summer and fall 2014.
-It has fewer and shorter steps than the test that the CDC and some states were using previously during this EV-D68 outbreak.
+On October 14, 2014, the CDC started using a new, faster laboratory test for detecting EV-D68, allowing the CDC to test and report results within a few days of receiving specimens.
+The CDC's laboratory test is a "real-time" reverse transcription-polymerase chain reaction or rRT-PCR, and it identifies all strains of EV-D68 that circulated during summer and fall 2014.
+It has fewer and shorter steps than the test that the CDC and some states used previously during this EV-D68 outbreak.

 The CDC has made the protocols publicly available on its EV-D68 for Health Care Professionals web page and is exploring options for providing test kits to state public health labs.

-Acute flaccid myelitis has been formerly described as "acute flaccid paralysis with anterior myelitis" or "polio-like syndrome”.
-It is an acute neurologic illness with focal limb weakness which occurs in children.
+Acute flaccid myelitis has been formerly described as "acute flaccid paralysis with anterior myelitis" or "polio-like syndrome."
+It is an acute neurologic illness with focal limb weakness in children.
 Its etiology is unknown.

 EV-D68 has been suspected as the leading candidate for the cause of this rare polio-like syndrome since two California children who tested positive for the virus had muscle weakness or paralysis of one or more limbs reaching peak severity within 48 hours of onset.
-"Recovery of motor function was poor at 6-month follow-up."
+"Recovery of motor function was poor at 6-month follow-up (Migita, 2019).

-As of October 2014 the CDC was investigating 10 cases of paralysis and/or cranial dysfunction in Colorado and other reports around the country, coinciding with the increase in EV-D68 activity.
-As of October 23, 2014 it was believed that the actual number of cases might be 100 or more.
+As of October 2014, the CDC was investigating 10 cases of paralysis and cranial dysfunction in Colorado and other reports around the country, coinciding with the increase in EV-D68 activity.
+As of October 23, 2014, it was believed that the actual number of cases might be 100 or more.

 A summary of the condition was issued by the United States Centers for Disease Control as part of a September 26, 2014 health advisory: